pfriesch/PhnKWS/README.md

 Moreover, you can take a look into our utility called save_raw_fea.py.
 This script generates Kaldi ark files containing raw features, that are later used to train neural networks fed by the raw waveform directly (see the section about processing audio with SincNet).

 ### How can I contribute to the project
 The project is still in its initial phase and we invite all potential contributors to participate.
 We hope to build a community of developers larger enough to progressively maintain, improve, and expand the functionalities of our current toolkit.
 For instance, it could be helpful to report any bug or any suggestion to improve the current version of the code.
-People can also contribute by adding additional neural models, that can eventually make the set of currently-implemented architectures richer.
+People can also contribute by adding additional neural models, that can eventually make the set of currently-implemented arch_dict richer.

 ## EXTRA
 ### Speech recognition from the raw waveform with SincNet